Psychology in North Carolina: Learn About Becoming a Psychologist in NC

 Psychologist Licensing in North Carolina

 Psychologist licensing in North Carolina is regulated by the North Carolina Psychology Board.
-Obtaining a psychologist license in North Carolina requires the completion of 3,000 supervisory hours and passing two exams.
+Obtaining a psychologist license through the NC Psychology Board requires the completion of 3,000 supervisory hours and passing two exams.

 License reciprocity refers to a state's recognition of other states' licensure benefits.
 North Carolina does not currently offer psychologist license reciprocity.
 However, the state allows for out-of-state licensed psychologists to apply for North Carolina licensure through a simplified process, provided that applicants meet specific standards.